aws-samples/aws-modernization-with-snyk-security/content/040_snyk_codesuite/02_index_codeartifact.md

 ![Snyk CodeArtifact Packages](/images/codeartifact-packages.png "packages")

 ### 6. Setting up CDK
-To Deploy the cdk resources, clone down the workshop base.
+To Deploy the cdk resources, clone down the workshop <a href="https://github.com/aws-samples/aws-modernization-with-snyk-security">github</a>.
 Navigate to `workshop-resources/cdk/snyk-codesuite-cdk`.
 Once in the repo initialize the virtual env and run
 ```
 pip install -r requirements.txt
 ```